facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 The `start` and the `stop` commands generate the two equivalent events: `Started` and `Stopped`.
 A `Started` event reflects the initial state of the reducer.
 The most interesting part relates to the `Stopped` event.
 It represents the end of the process.
 This event resets the reducer to its initial state.
 When the event is dispatched, it's expected that every other running event will be canceled.
 A `cancel` effect, provided by Redux-Saga, achieves this.

-A process is not bound to components.
-Components start the process and trigger commands.
-A process has the responsibility to manage a slice of the state.
-Sagas are process managers which dispatch commands and events.
+A saga is not bound to components.
+Components start the saga and trigger commands.
+A saga has the responsibility to manage a slice of the state.
 Sagas watch for commands, dispatched by components, during their lifecycle.
 When a `stop` command interrupts a saga, the process ends.
 As mentioned before, Redux-Saga does task cancellation through the `cancel` effect.

 ![Commands and events](/images/a-redux-pattern/commands-events.gif)

 In the picture there is an example of a process.
 It starts from a component which dispatches a command.
 The saga takes into account the command dispatched by the component.
 As result, the saga dispatches an event which updates the state.
 It could be the right moment to display a loader in the user interface.
 At this moment, we don't know whether the request is successful or not.
 The next step for the saga is to make an API request.
 When the backend sends the response, the saga dispatches an event.
 After the state is updated, the component rerenders, if necessary.
 We're ready to display the response if it's successful.
 If the request failed, we can show an error with more details about it.

-Let's consider the process related to the elevator example.
-The process starts when a component (`Elevator`) dispatches a command (`start`) which starts a saga called `ElevatorSaga`.
+Back to the elevator example.
+The saga starts when a component (`Elevator`) dispatches a command (`start`) which starts a saga called `ElevatorSaga`.

-The process is responsible for the following slice of state:
+The saga is responsible for the following slice of state:

 ```
 type Status = "busy" | "ready" | "out of service";